Apartments And The ADA Law And Apartment Advertising

-Older Apartment buildings are now being hit with ADA lawsuits, most of which, in our view are bogus and frivolus.
+Older apartment buildings are now being hit by ADA lawsuits, most of which, in our view are bogus and frivolous.
 Many of these lawsuits claim that older apartments must be compliant with the ADA laws when they do not.
-Many of these lawuits also claim the owner’s advertise on apartment rental websites that state, or imply, their apartments have ADA amenities or are ADA compliant.
-Often Ads are placed on Craigslist then republished on other websites without the owners knowledge or approval.
+Many of these lawsuits also claim the owner’s advertise on apartment rental websites that state, or imply, their apartments have ADA amenities or are ADA compliant.
+Often ads are placed on Craigslist then republished on other websites without the owners’ knowledge or approval.
 We know how to deal with these lawsuits, including the bogus ones.

-Both older and newer Apartment properties are also being targeted for failure to make a Reasonable Accomodation and also for failure to engage in reasonable discussions concerning a reasonable accomodation.
+Both older and newer apartment properties are also being targeted for failure to make reasonable accommodation and also for failure to engage in reasonable discussions concerning reasonable accommodation.
 Both are claimed to be violations of the Fair Housing Act and similar state statutes.

-American National Standard for buildings and facilities providing accessibility and usability for physically handicapped people (commonly cited as “ANSI A117.1″and Title 24 of the California Building Code, and violations of the California Unruh Act.
+American National Standard for buildings and facilities providing accessibility and usability for physically handicapped people (commonly cited as “ANSI A117.1” and Title 24 of the California Building Code, and violations of the California Unruh Civil Rights Act.

 We know these laws, and we know when a lawsuit is bogus.
 We are here to help.
 Give us a call.